yourexodus/capstone_CDC/README.md

       <td>web app : https://sunday-1szf.onrender.com/</td>
     </tr>
     <tr>
       <td>08/15/24</td>
-      <td> With the help of AI (Gemini) I fixed all the bugs in my program.
-I also learned how to bring in a sample set of data and build the prediciton model in the init method.
-I used the Lasso Method because the regression model was causing space issues.
-Sent update with detail report of errors that were fixed.
-Waiting for servicer to update my python version before I can redeploy</td>
+      <td><p>With the help of AI (Gemini) I fixed all the bugs in my program.
+Created an <a href="https://github.com/yourexodus/capstone_CDC/blob/main/assets/Error_Report.pdf"> Error Report</a> to show all the issues I resolved.
+I am most proud of the solution I added bring in a sample set of data and build the prediciton model in the init method.
+I impleted the Lasso Method to address the space issues I encountered using the regression model.  </p>  </td>
       <td>Program is working as intended</td>
     </tr>
   </tbody>